 100% believe it is an important literacy tool

 for the school;

 100% believe it has led to an increase in students' independent reading;

 100% believe it has increased parent involvement in their child's literacy development; 91% believe it has increased parent and community involvement in the school.

 Sample comments include:

-We are humbled to share an excerpt of a beautifully written letter by a RIF alumna:
+We are humbled to share an excerpt of two beautifully written testimonials; the first by a current RIFSoCal board member, and the second by a RIF alumna:

 Reading is synonymous with my personality.
 Books are my passion, my profession, my identity.
 I firmly believe that without individuals and programs like RIF, my passion for books, and as a result, my life path, could have taken a different turn.

 That day where I chose my book and wrote my name inside was one step in many that have led me to be the reader, free thinker, and librarian I am today.
 I am so happy to be a “RIF Kid” and grateful that the program is still making a difference in children’s lives today.
 I’ll end with a quote from Children’s Author and literacy advocate Frank Serafini, “There is no such thing as a child who hates to read; there are only children who have not found the right book.”

 Thank you, RIF, for finding me and other children the right books, it changed my life.